xiaowei20152012/app-theme-helper/README.md

 5. `text_primary_inverse_dependent` - if the inverse primary text color is light, the text will be black.
 White if it's dark.
 6. `text_secondary_dependent` - if the secondary text color is light, the text will be black.
 White if it's dark.
 7. `text_secondary_inverse_dependent` - if the inverse secondary text color is light, the text will be black.
 White if it's dark.
+9. `window_background_dependent` - if the window background color is light, the text will be black.
+White if it's dark.

 #### Text Link Colors